JohnStortaJr/basic-aws-wordpress/secret.md

 should not be publically visible.

 ## Sample entries
+The entries below are needed in order to use this configuration.

 CIDR notation for your internet IP.
 Note that the IP you need is the public IP provided by your ISP, not your local desktop IP

 ```